 - 2 to 4 ounces tortilla chips (any kind)

 - 1 to 3 cups shredded cheddar, Monterey Jack or Mexican cheese blend

 - 1/4 cup pickled jalapeno peppers (optional)

 - Spread the tortilla chips in an even layer on a microwave-safe plate.
 Important: Never use a metal sheet pan or metal dish of any kind in the microwave.
-There are no set quantities for these nachos.
+There are no set quantities of these nachos.
 The important thing is to spread the tortilla chips in an even layer on the plate, with just a little overlap.
 If you stuff the plate with too many tortilla chips, you won't be able to cover them all with the cheese.

 - Sprinkle the cheese evenly over the chips.
 Top with the jalapeno slices, if desired.

 - Heat on high for 1 minute, just until the cheese is melted.
-Be sure to to watch the nachos as they cook.
+Be sure to watch the nachos as they cook.
 Microwave ovens vary dramatically, and so your cooking time will also vary.
 Let the nachos stand for a few minutes to finish cooking.
 Serve immediately with sour cream, fresh homemade salsa, sliced black olives, chopped fresh tomatoes and/or guacamole.